jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     `label` can be set to a single letter or digit.
     If `replace` is `True` this marker will replace the last one added.

+* `.removeGoogleMapMarker(title, label)`
+    Will remove the specified marker, if found.

 #### Get GoogleMaps

 * `.getGoogleMapLocation(title)`